 Snowshoeing at Tahquamenon Falls

-Watch as park naturalist, Theresa Neal, takes us on a snowshoe adventure, exploring the serene sights and sounds of Tahquamenon Falls and a Pure Michigan winter.
+Watch a video of park naturalist Theresa Neal taking us on a snowshoe adventure, exploring the serene sights and sounds of Tahquamenon Falls and a Pure Michigan winter.

 Clark Lake Loop